williamalxndr/project-management-be/API.md

 }
 ```

 Returns the same session payload shape as login.
-After a refresh, use the new `data.accessToken` for subsequent protected requests.
+After refresh, use the new `data.accessToken`.

-### POST /api/v1/auth/logout
+### `POST /api/v1/auth/logout`

-Request body:
+Request:

 ```json
 {